Skip to Content

 Music is a particularly integral and distinctive feature of the curriculum.
 The daily Offices, i.e., Lauds and Vespers (One of these is replaced by Mass on days when Mass is celebrated.) are sung by the entire student body and faculty.
 The Collegium’s Mass is a Missa Cantata.
 The schola sings the more complex chants and works from the treasury of the Church’s sacred polyphony.
 Students with musical training will have opportunities to further their studies (at additional cost) and to use their skills in the service of the liturgy.

-• Theology: THL101 Scripture: Salvation History, THL102 Scripture: Revelation, Faith & Reason, THL201 Fathers of the Church, THL202 Aquinas: Creation & Providence, THL301 Catholic Doctrine, THL302 Moral Theology, THL401 Theological Science I: Summa Theologiae, THL402 Theological Science II: Summa Theologiae
+• Theology: THL101 Scripture: Salvation History, THL102 Scripture: Revelation, Faith & Reason, THL201 Fathers of the Church, THL301 Catholic Doctrine, THL302 Moral Theology, THL401 Theological Science I: Summa Theologica, THL402 Theological Science II: Summa Theologica

-• Philosophy: PHIL 102 Plato: Intro to Philosophy, PHIL 201 Philosophy of Nature, PHIL 202 Aristotle: Philosophy of Man, PHIL 302 Aristotle: Ethics, PHIL 401 Political Philosophy, PHIL Aristotle: Metaphysics
+• Philosophy: PHIL 102 Plato: Intro to Philosophy, PHIL 201 Philosophy of Nature and Science, PHIL 202 Aristotle: Philosophy of Man, PHIL 302 Aristotle: Ethics, PHIL 401 Political Philosophy, PHIL 402 Aristotle: Metaphysics

-• Catholic Seminar: CAT101 The Mass and the Divine Office, History, Structure, and Theology, CAT201 Apologetics and Externals of the Faith, CAT301 Catholic Literature
+• Catholic Seminar: CAT101 The Mass and the Divine Office, History, Structure, and Theology, CAT301 Apologetics and Externals of the Faith

-• Art History: ART302 Classical and Byzantine Art, ART402 Medieval to Baroque Art
+• Art History: ART301 Classical and Byzantine Art, ART401 Medieval to Baroque Art

-• Trivium: TRV 101 Logic I: Grammar and Language, TRV 201 Readings in Written Rhetoric, TRV 202 Written Rhetoric II: Composition, TRV 301 Oral Rhetoric I, TRV 402 Senior Thesis
+• Trivium: TRV 101 Logic I: Grammar and Language, TRV 201 Readings in Written Rhetoric, TRV 202 Written Rhetoric: Composition, TRV 301 Oral Rhetoric, TRV 402 Senior Thesis

 • Latin: LAT 101 Elementary Latin I, LAT 102 Elementary Latin II, LAT 201 Intermediate Latin I, LAT 202 Intermediate Latin II, LAT 301 Advanced Latin I, LAT 302 Advanced Latin II, LAT 401 Advanced Latin III, LAT 402 Advanced Latin IV